j-brady/peakipy/README.md

 ## Test data

-To test the program for yourself cd into the test dir and
+To test the program for yourself `cd` into the `test` directory.
+I wrote some tests for the code itself which should be run from the top directory like so `python test/test_core.py`.

 ## Comparison with NMRPipe

 A sanity check...
 Peak intensities were fit using the nlinLS program from NMRPipe and compared with the output from peakipy for the same dataset.

 ![NMRPipe vs peakipy](test/test_protein_L/correlation.png)

 ## Homage to FuDA